 VOLUNTEER SERVICES OF MANATEE COUNTY

-“Support from Winefest instills the spirit of volunteerism and philanthropy in children as young as 8 years old as they identify and address local community needs.
+“Support from Winefest instills the spirit of volunteerism and philanthropy in children as young as 8 years old as they identify and address local community needs in Manatee County.

 Hundreds of ManaTEENs work together after school, weekends, holidays, and throughout the summer months to develop, implement and evaluate volunteer projects that benefit the community at large in the areas of animal welfare, disaster preparedness, environment, health and human service.
-Teenagers mentor younger ManaTEENs as role models, encouraging them to become decision makers in their neighborhoods and schools.
+Teenagers mentor younger ManaTEENs, encouraging them to become decision makers in their neighborhoods and schools.
 Thanks to Winefest, youth are considered to be compassionate and capable neighbors rather than “the noisy kids down the street!
 Thank you!”

 GRANT RECIPIENTS TO DATE